jondmarien/Sher-Notes-Website/README.md

-# Sheridan-Docu
+# Website for Notes
-Sheridan Docs about classes I've taken.
+Notes about classes I've taken.